OFS Sector Jobs Report

 OFS sector losses since pandemic began

-OFS jobs added in January
+OFS jobs lost in February

 Lost in annual wages